 If you wish to publish your article open access, take a look at institutional agreements because corresponding authors from The Netherlands, United Kingdom, Austria, Sweden, Finland, Germany, Hungary, Poland, Qatar and from the Max Plank Society can publish their articles as open access free of charge:

-If you are an author with a different membership than the ones listed above, please note that as of January, 2019 the article processing charge (APC) for CVIR will be 2480 EUR / 3140 USD / 2080 GBP net.
+If you are an author with a different membership than the ones listed above, please note that the article processing charge (APC) for publishing open access in CVIR is 2480 EUR / 3140 USD / 2080 GBP net.